Will we continue to be known as the place that LOCKS UP more youth than any other place in the world? Or will we build a DIFFERENT FUTURE?

 A PLACE FOR LA’S YOUTH

-The goal of LA for Youth is to establish a County Department for Youth Development with a priority to fund: 50 youth centers, 500 full time intervention workers (peacebuilders) in communities and schools, and 25,000 youth jobs.
+LA for Youth is a movement to push L.A.
+County Leaders to establish a L.A.
+County Department for Youth Development with a priority to fund: 50 youth centers, 500 full time intervention workers (peacebuilders) in communities and schools, and 25,000 youth jobs and paid internships.

 This is an alternative to youth suppression in LA County, builds healthier and more humanizing environment for our youth, one step closer to ending the school-to-jail track, helps keep LA students in schools and out of lock up, helps reduce street and police violence in our neighborhoods, provides jobs and sustainable positive places for our youth to work and get involved in their community, and could literally help save lives!